Community Projects & Enterprises

 Milk Churn

-It is intended that the Milk Churn will be a wonderful social space for the people of Hurst Farm, and will also attract lots of visitors from near and far.
+The Milk Churn Cafe is a wonderful social space for the people of Hurst Farm, and the wider community.

 Matlock Forest School